Kensaigm/palchi/BUILD_FIXES_SUMMARY.md

 # PalChi Build Status - FULLY RESOLVED ✅

 ## Summary
 All build issues have been resolved and the project now uses 100% native Apple frameworks.
-The Alamofire dependency has been successfully removed and replaced with native URLSession, resulting in a cleaner, more lightweight, and dependency-free iOS application.
+The Alamofire dependency has been successfully removed and replaced with native URLSession, and all Swift Package Manager syntax errors have been fixed, resulting in a cleaner, more lightweight, and dependency-free iOS application.

 ## ✅ Issues Resolved

+### Swift Package Manager Syntax
+- **Fixed**: Corrected Package.swift syntax for Swift Package Manager 5.9
+- **Fixed**: Proper parameter ordering in target definition
+- **Fixed**: Correct resource processing syntax
+- **Status**: ✅ **PACKAGE RESOLVES SUCCESSFULLY**

 ### Alamofire Dependency Removal
 - **Removed**: Alamofire external dependency completely eliminated